dracoventions/TWCManager/README.md

 ## Limitations
 * Due to hardware limitations, TWCManager will not work with Tesla's older High Power Wall Connectors (HPWCs) that were discontinued around April 2016.
+* We do not currently have enough information about the new 2020 Tesla Wall Connector devices with WiFi to understand if they will be compatible in any way (wired or wireless) with TWCManager.
 * There is currently no way to configure how TWCManager deals with more than one interface platform.
 Currently, TWCManager will add together the values (generation and consumption) for all configured integrations.

 ## Installation